-BUDGET 2012-2013
+BUDGET 2016-2017

-- 1. The Budget documents presented to Parliament comprise, besides the Finance Minister's Budget Speech, the following:
+- 1. The Budget documents presented to the Parliament comprise, besides the Finance Minister's Budget Speech, the following:

-- A Annual Financial Statement (AFS)
+- A. Annual Financial Statement (AFS)

 - B. Demands for Grants (DG)

 - C. Appropriation Bill

 - D. Finance Bill

-- E. Memorandum Explaining the Provisions in the Finance Bill, 2012
+- E. Memorandum Explaining the Provisions in the Finance Bill, 2016

-- F. Macro-economic framework for the relevant financial year
+- F. Macro-economic framework for the relevant Financial Year

-- G. Fiscal Policy Strategy Statement for the financial year
+- G. Fiscal Policy Strategy Statement for the Financial Year

 - H. Medium Term Fiscal Policy Statement

+- I. Medium Term Expenditure Framework Statement

-- I. Expenditure Budget Volume-1
+- J. Expenditure Budget Volume-1

+- K. Expenditure Budget Volume-2 (Part A and Part B)

-- J. Expenditure Budget Volume-2
+- L. Concordance Tables to the Expenditure Budget Volume-2

-- K. Receipts Budget
+- M. Receipts Budget

-- L. Budget at a glance
+- N. Budget at a Glance

-- M. Highlights of Budget
+- O. Highlights of Budget.

-- N. Status of Implementation of Announcements made in Finance Minister's Budget Speech of the previous financial year.

 The documents shown at Serial A, B, C and D are mandated by Art.
-112,113, 114(3) and 110(a) of the Constitution of India respectively, while the documents at Serial F, G and H are presented as per the provisions of the Fiscal Responsibility and Budget Management Act, 2003.
-Other documents are in the nature of explanatory statements supporting the mandated documents with narrative or other content in a user friendly format suited for quick or contextual references.
-Hindi version of all these documents is also presented to Parliament.
-A web version is hosted at http://indiabudget.nic.in, with hyperlinks, intended to make surfing more efficient.
+112,113, 114(3) and 110(a) of the Constitution of India respectively, while the documents at Serial F, G, H and I are presented as per the provisions of the Fiscal Responsibility and Budget Management Act, 2003.
+Other documents are in the nature of explanatory statements supporting the mandated documents with narrative or other content in a user-friendly format suited for quick or contextual references.
+Hindi version of all these documents is also presented to the Parliament.
+A web version is hosted at http://indiabudget.nic.in, with hyperlinks, intended to make surfing more efficient and user-friendly.

-- 2.1 In addition to the above, individual Departments/Ministries also prepare and present to Parliament their Detailed Demands for Grants, Outcome Budget, and their Annual Reports.
-The Economic Survey which highlights the economic trends in the country and facilitates a better appreciation of the mobilization of resources and their allocation in the Budget is brought out by the Economic Division of Department of Economic Affairs, Ministry of Finance.
-The Economic Survey is presented to Parliament in advance of the Union Budget.
-The web versions of these documents are normally posted by the respective Ministries/Departments on their web sites. - 2.2 To monitor the performance management of various Ministries/Departments, Result Framework Document (RFD) system has been adopted by the Government.
-The RFD system is being implemented in the various Ministries/Departments in phased manner.
-In Phase I of the implementation, RFD was implemented to 59 Ministries/Departments for the year 2009-10.
-In Phase II, 62 Ministries/Departments prepared RFD for the year 2010-11 and in 2011-12, 74 Ministries/Departments prepared the RFD.
-Performance Management in the Government is a new concept which determines the performance index based upon the agreed objectives, policies, programs and projects/schemes.
-To ensure the success in achieving the agreed objectives and implementing agreed policies, programs and projects, the RFD also includes a commitment for required resources and necessary operational autonomy.
+- 2.1 In addition to the above, individual Departments/Ministries also prepare and present to the Parliament their Detailed Demands for Grants, their Outcome Budget and their Annual Reports.
+The Economic Survey which highlights the economic trends in the country and facilitates a better appreciation of the mobilization of resources and their allocation in the Budget is brought out by the Economic Division of the Department of Economic Affairs, Ministry of Finance.
+The Economic Survey is presented to the Parliament ahead of the Union Budget.
+The web versions of these documents are normally posted by the respective Ministries/ Departments on their web sites. - 3.1 A brief description of the Budget documents listed in para 1 is given below.

+3. (A) Annual Financial Statement (AFS)

-- 3.1 A brief description of the Budget documents listed in para 1 is given below. - 3.
-(A) Annual Financial Statement (AFS), the document as provided under Article 112, shows estimated receipts and expenditure of the Government of India for 2012-13 in relation to estimates for 2011-12 as also expenditure for the year 2010-11.
-The receipts and disbursements are shown under the three parts, in which Government Accounts are kept viz.,(i) Consolidated Fund, (ii) Contingency Fund and (iii) Public Account.
-Under the Constitution, Annual Financial Statement distinguishes expenditure on revenue account from other expenditure.
-Government Budget, therefore, comprises Revenue Budget and Capital Budget.
-The estimates of receipts and expenditure included in the Annual Financial Statement are for the expenditure net of refunds and recoveries, as will be reflected in the accounts.
+Annual Financial Statement (AFS), the document as provided under Article 112, shows estimated receipts and expenditure of the Government of India for 2016-17 in relation to estimates for 2015-16 as also actual expenditure for the year 2014-15.
+The receipts and disbursements are shown under three parts in which Government Accounts are kept viz.,(i) the Consolidated Fund, (ii) the Contingency Fund and (iii) the Public Account.
+The Annual Financial Statement distinguishes the expenditure on revenue account from the expenditure on other accounts, as is mandated in the Constitution of India.
+The Government Budget therefore, comprises the Revenue Budget and the Capital Budget.
+The estimates of receipts and expenditure included in the Annual Financial Statement are for expenditure net of refunds and recoveries.
+The Union Government Finance Accounts also reflect expenditure in a similar manner.

-The significance of the Consolidated Fund, the Contingency Fund and the Public Account as well as the distinguishing features of Revenue and Capital Budget are given briefly below.
+The significance of the Consolidated Fund, the Contingency Fund and the Public Account as well as the distinguishing features of the Revenue and the Capital Budget are given below briefly: